Table of Contents

 View on Amazon.com ➜

-I can’t stand it when I have to return to my accommodations mid-day just to recharge my camera or phone.
-When I travel I tend to use those items a lot, and so they run out of juice more quickly than usual.
-This tiny portable charger holds multiple charges so you don’t have to go back and wait for your devices to charge – it can do it for you while you’re still out exploring!
+I can’t stand when I have to return to my accommodations mid-day just to recharge my camera or phone.
+When I travel, I tend to use those items a lot, so they run out of juice more quickly than usual.
+This tiny portable will fully recharge your phone so you don’t have to go back to the hotel and wait for your devices to charge.
+Throw this in your backpack next to your electronics and let it handle the rest!

 Lipstick-Sized Charger